The History of the Cross and Crown Emblem

 The Cross and Crown design has long been used by The First Church of Christ, Scientist, as a legally protected trademark.

-The design combination of a cross and crown is not unique to Christian Science; both Protestant and Catholic churches have used it.
-For example, the cross and crown was printed on the cover of the book of church rules in use in the Congregational Church in Concord, New Hampshire.
+The design combination of a cross and crown is not, however, unique to Christian Science; both Protestant and Catholic churches have used it.
+For example, a cross and crown was printed on the cover of the book of church rules in use in the Congregational Church in Concord, New Hampshire.
 This was probably Mary Baker Eddy’s first encounter with the symbol.

-While it is often thought that Eddy felt the seal must invariably have a particular placement on the binding of her books.
-There is no such indication in the records.
-It’s interesting to note, for example, that the Cross and Crown did not appear on the binding or the title page of the Church Manual until 1916, after Eddy’s passing.
+While it is often thought that Eddy felt the design must have a particular placement on the binding of her published books, records indicate no such requirement.
+It’s interesting to note, for example, that the Cross and Crown appeared on her Miscellaneous Writings 1883-1896 and Unity of Good during her lifetime.
+However, it did not appear on the binding or the title page of the Church Manual until 1916.

-- Archibald McLellan, “The Cross and Crown,” The Christian Science Journal, June 1908, http://journal.christianscience.com/shared/view/10or8spczdw?s=t.
+- See Archibald McLellan, “The Cross and Crown,” The Christian Science Journal, June 1908, http://journal.christianscience.com/shared/view/10or8spczdw?s=t.